- Nov 21, 2022

 But, as with many areas of parenting, the more you know, the better.

-As a soon-to-be dad or birth partner, you’re bound to feel anxious about everything that’s to come.
+As a soon-to-be dad, you’re bound to feel anxious about everything that’s to come.
 To overcome that stomach-churning feeling, both in yourself and your partner, we always recommend that you prepare as much as you can, by filling in any gaps in your knowledge.

 By learning about the procedure, why it’s necessary and what it involves, you can prepare yourself and your partner in the best possible way.

-To help you both feel as secure and confident as possible, this C-section guide for dads and partners covers everything from the birth itself, to the post-procedure recovery period, and concludes with our top 5 tips to support the mums during a C-section.
+To help you both feel as secure and confident as possible, this C-section guide for dads covers everything from the birth itself, to the post-procedure recovery period, and concludes with our top 5 tips to help new dads support their partner during a C-section.

 What new dads need to know about a C-section

-Firstly, for anyone who isn’t familiar with the process, we’ll start by outlining what exactly a C-section birth involves.
+Firstly, for those who aren’t familiar with the process, let’s outline what exactly a C-section birth involves.

 A C-section (short for caesarean) is the surgical procedure for delivering babies, which is done by making an incision through the mother’s tummy and womb, to reach the baby directly.

 Research undertaken by NHS England has revealed that 25% of pregnant women in the UK currently have a caesarean birth.